danielstern/angular-tdd-exemplar/README.md

 Compare to: N/A

 ### protractor
-A library for running end-to-end tests on angular apps.
+A library for running end-to-end tests on angular apps. protractor uses selenium/webdriver, which are two big words.
 Use: Test high level functionality like database interaction and navigation

 ### Chai